Jean-Claude-Républicain Arnoux: Biography

+He became an administrator for Laffitte et Caillard, a Messageries Générales company (courier service), supervising a workshop for the construction of stagecoaches and cargo vehicles.

 Between 1845 and 1852 he built the rail line from Paris to Strasbourg, after doing scientific research at the École Centrale.
 In 1838 he published essays concerning his system for carriages on large curves.
 On 9 March 1841 he made a proposal for a railway from Paris to Meaux, although it was not enacted.

 He is best known as the inventor of the Arnoux system (système ferroviaire dit Arnoux), which was used on the first Ligne de Sceaux on 6 June 1846.
 This system used trains with articulated axles, such that the movements of the axles were guided by chains and pulleys, so that they could negotiate tight curves at high speed.
 He won the Grand Prix de Mécanique de l'Institut from the French Academy of Sciences in 1839.

 By an Order of 6 September 1844 he won the operator's concession for the Ligne de Sceaux for 50 years.
 Work started in the middle of 1845, under the direction and assistance of his two sons-in-law.
 Lalanne worked on the route, earthworks and infrastructure.
 He worked later to extend the route as far as Robinson in 1893 and managed the branches from Bourg-la-Reine and Palaiseau to Orsay.
 Alexis Dulong worked on procurement, for the track and stations.
 Arnoux's solution was not without its problems, and twenty years later it was replaced with a more standard solution.